Lisa O'Malley

 Lisa Margaret O'Malley (born 25 September 1968) is an Australian politician.
 She has been a Labor member of the Western Australian Legislative Assembly since the 2017 state election, representing Bicton.

 O'Malley was born in Victoria and moved to Western Australia in 1993.
 She worked as a personal trainer and group fitness leader, and managed two gymnasiums from 1993 to 2000.
 She was elected to Melville City Council in 2015.

+O'Malley was re-elected in the 2025 Western Australian state election.